xpmethod/xpmethod.github.io/_posts/projects/2019-10-01-baburdata.md

 led by Research Data Librarian [Moacir P. de Sá Pereira][2] and Associate Professor of History [Manan Ahmed][3].

-The project aims to build a digital version of version of Annette Beveridge’s 1912–1922 translation of _Bāburnāma_, improving the geospatial data already collected as part of the earlier XPMethod project “[Mapping Mughal Hindustan, 1500–1600 CE][5].”
+The project aims to build a digital version of Annette Beveridge’s 1912–1922 translation of _Bāburnāma_, improving the geospatial data already collected as part of the earlier XPMethod project “[Mapping Mughal Hindustan, 1500–1600 CE][5].”
 In addition, the researchers will assemble a rich